 Melissa Payne, BECxP, CxA+BE, CDT, Level II Building Science Thermographer

-Melissa maintains high involvement in the design and construction industry as a guest speaker for Drury University School of Architecture in Springfield.
-She’s a board member of the Southwest Missouri Construction Specification Institute, a member of the Building Safety Professionals and ICC, and is current chair and founding member of the Ozarks Regional Chapter of the Building Enclosure Council.
-This past year Melissa was honored with the 2017 Vesta Award for the SWMO NAWIC Chapter.
+Melissa maintains high involvement in the design and construction industry as a guest speaker at Drury University School of Architecture, currently a board member of the SWMO-CSI, a member of ICC, and as chair and founding member of BEC-OR.
+She is member of ISO on ISO/TC 163 Committee, 21105-20106 Thermal performance in the built environment – Building envelope performance veriﬁcation and commissioning BECx.

 Scott Wood, CBST, Certified Level III Thermographer